8 Cultivation Facility Design Tips for Indoor Growers

 • Leave less room for error during the cultivation and harvesting processes

-• Establish consistency among all flowering cannabis for an end product that delivers each and every time
+• Establish consistency among all flowering cannabis for an end product that delivers every time

 The key word here is consistency — and maintaining adequate and equal flower room sizes for each part of the production pipeline will make your life a whole lot easier and your read-for-sale cannabis that much better.